 “Come,” Professor Dare instructed, walking past us to put her hand into the black circle next to the door on the other side of the portal room from the entrance.
 As the door cycled to our destination, she looked back to the rest of us with a somber look.
 “As I said, you should all be able to handle this situation.
 But it is dangerous.
 And I will warn you now that you will see the bodies of the people that we were unable to save.
 Do not let that discourage you too much.
 It is not your fault.
 Instead, let it prompt all of you to learn to fight better, and to eventually graduate so that we have more Heretics available to hunt these monsters before they have time to engage in such vicious and violent attacks.”

 Her voice softened.
 “That said, if any of you need to take a break because of the bodies you find, do not be ashamed of asking for it.
 There will be no penalty for such a request, and no one will shame you for it.
 This will, sadly, not be the worst sight you witness as Heretics.
 But no one can see this kind of thing without being affected.
-At least,” she amended softly, “No one whom I would wish to associate with.”
+At least,” she amended softly, “No one with whom I would wish to associate.”

 By that point, the portal had finished cycling, the air around us growing chillier.
 She withdrew her hand from the black circle and opened the door, gesturing for us to step through.
 So, taking a breath, I did so.